Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Introduction

 The rest of paper is organized as follows.
-In Section 2, we describe related works on thread assignment and resource allocation.
-Sections 3 formally defines our model and the AA problem.
-Section 4 proves AA is NP-hard.
-Section 5 presents an approximation algorithm and its analysis, and Section 6 proposes a faster algorithm.
-In Section 7, we describe our experimental results.
-Finally, Section 8 concludes.
+In Section II, we describe related works on thread assignment and resource allocation.
+Sections III formally defines our model and the AA problem.
+Section IV proves AA is NP-hard.
+Section V presents an approximation algorithm for concave utility functions and its analysis, and Section VI proposes a faster algorithm.
+Section VII presents and analyzes an algorithm for nonconcave utility functions.
+In Section VIII, we describe our experimental results.
+Section IX extends our proposed algorithms to multiple resource types.
+Finally, Section X concludes and discusses some future problems.